 I am a serving special constable / police community support officer.
 Can I transfer across to be a police officer?

-No, you would have to go through the entire recruitment process like all other applicants in order to become a constable and must meet the stated minimum eligibility criteria.
+We really value You would have to go through the recruitment process like all other applicants in order to become a constable and must meet the stated minimum eligibility criteria.

 What other essential requirements are there?

 There are a number of additional national and force requirements for applicants.
 Please see the ‘application’ tab.

 If I have ‘registered my interest’ via the West Midlands Police website, do I need to do anything else to complete my application?

 Yes.
 If you have registered you will receive an automatic notification of when the application period will start.
 You will then need to apply in the normal way.
 Please see the ‘application’ tab for more details.

 What are the minimal academic eligibility criteria for applicants?

 You must have a Level 3 qualification (in any subject) gained in England and Wales within the meaning of 2008 Education & Skills Act.
 Please see the ‘application’ tab for more details.
 You will be required to produce original certificates within the process, so you must be sure you meet this criteria.

 Does your force require applicants to have the CKP?